dlejay/unschooling-friendly-countries/Countries/Curaçao.md

   prior notice and without consultation, despite an earlier ministerial invitation for HAC to submit a policy proposal.
-- The Algemene Rekenkamer (Oct 2024) and the Ombudsman (Feb 2026) have flagged structural failures in leerplicht enforcement — relevant as background to the ministry's stated rationale for stricter exemption review.
+- The Algemene Rekenkamer (Oct 2024) and the Ombudsman (Feb 2026) have flagged structural failures in leerplicht enforcement.

 ## Sources